-- Intel Core 2 Quad processor in an LGA775 socket with a 1333 MHz or 1066 MHz system bus - Intel Core 2 Duo processor in an LGA775 socket with a 1333 MHz or 1066 or 800 MHz system bus - Intel Pentium Dual-Core processor in an LGA775 socket with an 800 MHz system bus - Intel Celeron processor in an LGA775 socket with an 800 MHz system bus
+- Intel Core 2 Quad processor in an LGA775 socket • - Intel Core 2 Duo processor in an LGA775 socket - Intel Pentium Dual-Core processor in an LGA775 socket - Intel Celeron Dual-Core processor in an LGA775 socket - Intel Celeron processor Sequence 400 in an LGA775 socket

 Other processors may be supported in the future.
-This board is designed to support processors with a maximum wattage of 95 W. The processors listed above are only supported when falling within the wattage requirements of the DG35EC board.
+This board is designed to support processors with a maximum wattage of 95 W. The processors listed above are only supported when falling within the wattage requirements of the board.
 See the Intel web site listed below for the most up-to-date list of supported processors.

-For information about Refer to: Supported processors http://www.intel.com/go/findcpu
+For information about Refer to: Supported processors http://processormatch.intel.com